neondatabase/website/content/docs/guides/prisma.md

 For more information about this issue, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#prisma-migrate-and-pgbouncer-workaround).

-## Using Prisma Client from serverless functions
+## Prisma Client with PgBouncer for serverless functions

-Using Prisma Client from a serverless function may require adding the `?pgbouncer=true` flag to your connection URL to enable connection pooling, as serverless function may require a large number of database connections.
+If you are using Prisma Client from a serverless function add the `?pgbouncer=true` flag to your connection URL to enable connection pooling, as a serverless function may require a large number of database connections.

 PGBouncer is enabled by adding the `?pgbouncer=true` flag to your connection URL.
 For example: